 NantMobility is an operating unit of NantWorks, the umbrella organization for a number of companies in commerce, healthcare and digital entertainment.
 NantWorks additionally serves as a venture capital group focused on healthcare, education, science and technology.
 Founded in 2011 by Dr. Patrick Soon-Shiong in Culver City, California, NantWorks established NantMobility to bring innovation and technological progress to the field of micromobility.
 NantMobility brings to market environmentally friendly transportation platforms combining cutting-edge design with the latest of technologies to effectively reduce urban clutter without sacrificing quality of life.
-NantMobility’s inaugural product will be the Stator electric scooter, a micromobility solution, with first deliveries in early 2020.
+NantMobility’s inaugural product will be the Stator electric scooter, a micromobility solution, with first deliveries in fall 2021.

 Despite innovations on a variety of fronts, we still face essential problems in regards to our environment and how our population interacts and moves through the world in which we live.
 Urban transportation, carbon emissions and managing costs versus impact on our environment are difficult problems to discuss and solve.